albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ### Client application

-As said before, the client application is made with Ionic framework (in React) and then compiled as Android APK app.<br/>
+The mobile application is made with Ionic framework (in React) and then compiled as Android APK app.<br/>
 *For this test, iOS app hasn't been made.*

 We added some libraries: